Lurker00/DX200-USB-Audio-Release/README.md

 ***Active player*** lists the currently installed supported applications.
 The items marked with asterisk (\*) are visible.
 If you have an application you want to be supported, please let me know!

+## Indicator color
+The circle in the bottom right corner of the applciation icon in the notification bar reflects the current state:
+* Gray - idle state.
+* Green - the interface is active and ready to use.
+* Yellow - the interface is being restarted after a disconnect.
+* Red - the interface was disconnected and is about to be restarted.
+* Blue - idle state with music playback detected.
+The smart wakelock is active.

 ## FAQ
 **Q**: Is it safe to run DX200 in this mode?<br />
 **A**: Actually, Mango on both DX80 and DX200 uses this mode to playback DSD.
 So, yes - it is safe!